 Atop the chair is an unusual rail reminiscent of crenellations atop medieval castles.
 This is in contrast to the more customary topping for a throne chair in the form of a railing of open tracery.
 However, the crenellations may have been used to impart a sense of the chair as a fortress, the seat of authority for a powerful occupant whose coat-of-arms it displays.

 At the base of the central and side sections of the back are blocks of Gothic ornament including a heart-shaped motif and soufflets or elliptical-shaped quatrefoils.
+Again, these mirror the Boy chair.
 While we have seen heart-shaped tracery in other Gothic-style pieces from our collection, such as bench 5202 and bench 4173, this element is different in that its outline is wider and it seems more akin to vegetation due to the curlicues turning inward at the top.
 We have not seen such a figure before.

 The front of the base reminds the viewer that throne chairs evolved from Gothic chests whose fronts also involved elaborate tracery designs with lancet arches and trefoils (see, for example, chest 4158).
 Angled shields each contain one fleur-de-lys.
-This nod to chests continues on the sides of the base, where linen-fold panels are used, just as on Gothic chests.
+It is not possible to discern, in the photo above from the Catalogue for the Universal Exposition, what is contained within each shield, but it does not appear to be a fleur-de-lys.
+However, this nod to chests continues on the sides of the base, where linen-fold panels are used, just as on Gothic chests and on the chair from the Boy Collection.

 Just as the top of the back reminds us of massive crenellated structures, the armrests are unusually wide and extend out to a hexagonal end-piece reminiscent of extensions of corners atop a medieval castle from which its defenders would shoot arrows and pour pots of boiling oil at any attackers below.
 The vertical supports are carved with vertical indentations at the four corners, mimicking architectural columns.
 Facing outward, and above the cross, is a single lancet arch.